frenck/spook/README.md

 I (Frenck) am Dutch.
 I grew up with "Casper het vriendelijke spookje", also known as "Casper the friendly ghost".
 "Spook" is the Dutch for "ghost".

-Casper was scary at first, but you could really love him in the end.
-Which seems fitting for a custom integration, as custom integrations are more like to break, thus being a little scared of them is not a bad thing.
+Casper is scary at first sight, but you could really love him in the end.
+Which seems fitting for a custom integration, as custom integrations are more likely to break, thus being a little scared of them is not a bad thing.

 "Not your homie" is a refence to my the livestreams I used to do.
-I called my viewer "My Home Assistant Homies", or just "Homies".
+I called my viewers "My Home Assistant Homies", or just "Homies".
 It is thus referring to you, the Home Assistant user, as my friend, my homie.
 However, "Spook" is not your homie, it is a ghost, a spooky thing, he is suposed to make you think a little about what you are doing before you use it.